ainascan/.github/profile/README.md

 - Data is presented at a high level for easy consumability to farmers, but deep insights for researchers are just a few clicks away
 - Get recommended schedules for spraying, harvesting, and fertilizing.
 - Crop independent!
 Although coffee is the primary objective, other models can be integrated for other types of crops.
+- Completely open-sourced.
+We want to share this technology for the world for all to benefit.

 For the interested developer and engineer:

 - Completely cloud indepedent.
 All Kubernetes.
-Cloud-Native applications first
+Cloud-Native applications first.
 - Made to run on bare metal for maximum cost savings to the end user.